 The San Francisco organization ceased operations in late 2004, leaving New Jersey to assume the mantle and carry on the mission.
 Abby incorporated Bridge of Books and received 501(c) (3) status as a non-profit organization in 2005.

-Operating strictly as an all-volunteer organization, Bridge of Books has facilitated the distribution of more than 200,000 books both directly to children and to the agencies that serve them.
+Operating strictly as an all-volunteer organization, Bridge of Books has facilitated the distribution of nearly a half million books both directly to children and to the agencies that serve them.
 We support the development of literacy skills by increasing the number of age-appropriate books available to New Jersey’s low-income children.